 We love corn muffins alongside soup, stews, and chili—or warmed with eggs in the morning and even on their own as a toddler snack.
-I particularly love this recipe because, in addition to being delicious, each muffin is filled with nutrition, too.
+And these are so simple to mix together and bake up with classic cornbread flavor and texture.

-I love this muffin recipe for kids since it’s a nice option for kids with egg or dairy allergies or intolerances—or for when you’ve simply run out of eggs.
+I particularly love this healthy muffin for kids because, in addition to being delicious, each muffin is filled with nutrition, too.
+It’s also a nice option for kids with egg or dairy allergies or intolerances—or for when you’ve simply run out of eggs.

 Ingredients You Need